 The last few years have seen a dramatic shift in attitudes towards the environment and climate change.
 Today, these factors are held as a key priority in businesses worldwide, from SMEs to large multinational corporations.

-Businesses want to meet consumer expectations surrounding sustainability, and as such are looking to reduce the environmental impact of their products, packaging, and production methods.
-This also includes the way that products are labeled, and, as such, the demand for printers using more environmentally friendly consumables, including MEK-free inks, is on the rise.
+Businesses want to meet consumer expectations surrounding sustainability, and are looking to reduce the environmental impact of their products, packaging, and production methods.
+This also includes the way that products are labelled, and, as such, the demand for printers using more environmentally friendly consumables, including MEK-free inks, is on the rise.